Features of !SEMTools

 =REGEXREPLACE(A1, "^\s+", "")

-Reminder: Excel doesn’t support regular expressions out of the box.
-But if you’re using !SEMTools, these formulas will work right on the worksheet — no coding or setup required.
-Even the free version supports them!
+Reminder: Only the latest version of Excel 365 supports this function.
+But if you’re using !SEMTools, these formulas will work — no coding or setup required.
+Even the free version of the add-in supports them!

 Download the !SEMTools add-in and start cleaning up extra spaces and line breaks without complicated formulas.